Simple Minds: Return from hiatus (1994–1999)

 The new album, Néapolis featured Forbes playing bass guitar on all tracks, and Gaynor on one song, "War Babies".
 Other drum tracks were recorded by session players Michael Niggs and Jim McDermott, with additional percussion programming by Transglobal Underground/Furniture drummer Hamilton Lee.
-It was the only Simple Minds album released by Chrysalis Records, who refused to release the album in the U.S., citing lack of interest.
+It was the only Simple Minds album released by Chrysalis Records, who refused to release the album in the US, citing lack of interest.
 The music video for "Glitterball", the album's lead single, was the first production of any kind to film at the Guggenheim Museum in Bilbao, Spain.
 A European tour followed between March and July 1998, undermined by problems with ill-health and contractual fiascos (including a pull-out from the Fleadh Festival to be replaced by British rock band James).

 As Simple Minds' main writing team, Kerr and Burchill had continued to demo and originate material by themselves.
 For the latest sessions they had shared studio space with a band called Sly Silver Sly who featured Jim Kerr's brother Mark (previously the drummer with Gun) and bass guitarist Eddie Duffy, and who were working with American songwriter Kevin Hunter.
 While in the studio, the two writing and recording projects (including the Hunter co-writes) merged to become the sessions for the next Simple Minds album, Our Secrets Are the Same.
 Once again, Forbes and Gaynor found themselves out of the band: Mark Kerr became the new drummer and Eddie Duffy joined on bass guitar.
 The new-look Simple Minds made their début with a short set of greatest hits at the Scotland Rocks For Kosovo festival, with Mark Taylor returning on keyboards.
 The displaced Forbes and Gaynor, having apparently been told that the band was not appearing at the festival, formed a new band of their own to play the same concert.